brumka/PiHole-DOT/README.md

 }
 ```
 <br>
-<br>Added the call to load NJS modules and referenced the dot.conf at the bottom to my current /etc/nginx/nginx.conf
+<br>Added the call to load NJS modules and referenced the `dot.conf` at the bottom of my current `/etc/nginx/nginx.conf`

 ```
 	user  nginx;